tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 **T4Helper.ttinclude**
 Rest of them you can ignore

-*Change the Custom Tool property to **TextTemplatingFileGenerator** on the above .tt files to generate your projects as detailed in the following section*
+*Change the Custom Tool property to **TextTemplatingFileGenerator** on the above .tt files to generate all projects*

 ---
 ## Installing as a Template